mc2-project/mc2/README.md

     export MC2_CONFIG=</path/to/playground/config.yaml>
     ```

-1. Optionally, generate a keypair and a symmetric key that MC<sup>2</sup> Client will use to encrypt your data.
+1. Generate a keypair and a symmetric key that MC<sup>2</sup> Client will use to encrypt your data.
 Specify your username and output paths in the `user` section of the configuration file.
 Then, generate the keys.

     ```sh
     mc2 init
     ```

-1. Start the Opaque SQL compute service.
+1. Start [Opaque SQL](https://mc2-project.github.io/opaque-sql-docs/src/index.html), a MC<sup>2</sup> service for secure SQL analytics.

     ```sh
     mc2 start
     ```

 1. Prepare your data for computation by encrypting and uploading it.
+This step uses the keys you generated in step 2 to encrypt your data.
 Note that "uploading" here means copying because we have a local deployment.

     ```sh
     mc2 upload
     ```

 1. Run the provided Opaque SQL quickstart script, to be executed by MC<sup>2</sup>.
-The script can be found [here](quickstart/opaque_sql_demo.scala).
+The script can be found [here](quickstart/opaque_sql_demo.scala), and performs a filter operation over our data -- the results will contain records of all patients who are younger than 30 years old.
+Results are encrypted by MC<sup></2> before being saved, and can only be decrypted with the key you used to encrypt your data in the previous step.

     ```sh
     mc2 run
     ```

 1. Once computation has finished, you can retrieve your encrypted results and decrypt them.
-Specify the results' path and their encryption format in the `download` section of configuration.
-The decrypted results will be in the same directory.
+Results are saved in the `results/` directory.
+You can view the results by looking at `results/opaque_sql_result.dec`

     ```sh
     mc2 download
     ```

 ### Azure Quickstart
 You can also choose to run this quickstart with enclave-enabled VMs on the cloud with Azure Confidential Computing.
-This guide will take you through launching such VMs and using them with MC<sup>2</sup>.
+Unlike the Docker quickstart, in this quickstart you'll first launch enclave-enabled VMs on Azure using MC<sup>2</sup> before uploading data and runing computation.

-1. In the container, copy the contents of the `quickstart` directory to your mounted "playground" directory to ensure that your changes inside the container get reflected on your host.
+1. Start off in the container you built in the [installation](#installation) section.
+In the container, copy the contents of the `quickstart` directory to your mounted "playground" directory to ensure that your changes inside the container get reflected on your host.
 Otherwise, no need to do anything.
 Then, set the `MC2_CONFIG` environment variable to the path of your configuration file.

     ```sh
     # From the /mc2/client directory